Astro-Sean/autophot/README.md

 ## How to use AutoPhOT

-I've designed AUTOPhOT to be a user friendly pipeline, meaning you need very little prior knowledge on the art of photometry.
+I've designed AutoPhOT to be a user friendly pipeline, meaning you need very little prior knowledge on the art of photometry.
 Check out my *Jupyter* notebooks the get started with AutoPhOT [here](https://github.com/Astro-Sean/autophot/tree/master/example_notebooks).
-If you need an example of how to use specific functions in AutoPHoT, please open an issue [here](https://github.com/Astro-Sean/autophot/issues).
+If you need an example of how to use specific functions in AutoPhOT, please open an issue [here](https://github.com/Astro-Sean/autophot/issues).

 If you wish to use the packages within AutoPhOT outside of the examples given, documentation on each package is given [here](https://autophot.readthedocs.io/en/latest/).

-A list of settings used in AutoPHoT can be found [here](https://autophot.readthedocs.io/en/latest/instructions.html).
+A list of settings used in AutoPhOT can be found [here](https://autophot.readthedocs.io/en/latest/instructions.html).

-## Referencing
+## Referencing & Attribution

-The AutoPhOT paper is currently being written, for the time being please cite this [paper](https://arxiv.org/abs/2102.09572).
+If you use results from AutoPhOT in a publication, please cite [Brennan & Fraser (2022)](https://arxiv.org).
+The AutoPhOT code is released under a GPL3 licence and you are free to reuse the code as you wish.
+If you modify AutoPhOT or use it in a strange fashion (or even if you use it normally), we make no guarantee that your photometry will be valid.

 ## Testing and Debugging

 If you experience errors with a particular file, the most effective means of debugging is to share the file with me ([Seán Brennan](mailto:sean.brennan2@ucdconnect.ie?subject=AutoPhOT)) for diagnostic.
-Once bugs have been addressed all files will be deleted. **All shared data will be kept confidential**.
+Once bugs have been addressed all files will be deleted.

+**All shared data will be kept confidential**.